MercuryWorkshop/wisp-protocol/protocol.md

 The client must establish the connection by performing a standard websocket handshake.
 The `Sec-WebSocket-Protocol` header must be set to `wisp-v1`.
 If this protocol header is mismatched between the server and the client, the connection cannot proceed.

 Immediately after a websocket connection is established, the server must send a CONTINUE packet containing the initial buffer size for each stream.
 The stream ID for this packet must be set to 0.
 The client must wait for this CONTINUE packet to be received before beginning any communications.
 The purpose of this packet is to ensure that the client does not have to wait for a CONTINUE packet for the creation of each stream, reducing the overall delay.

-### Querying Server Information
-The sever may optionally implement an information query feature, in which an HTTP GET request to the same aforementioned websocket URL will return some information about the server.
-The format of the returned data needs to be a JSON string.

-The fields in this endpoint are to be decided, but they should include info such as some statistics about server load, the server maintainers, and the protocol version.